 (Hey!
 Hey!
 Watch it!
 Don't you throw that !
 I'm warning you!)

-11/23/15- please note, a lot of this profile was written quite a while ago.
-Probably you'll still get the basic idea, but some things might be a bit out-of-date.
+3/17/16- please note, much of this profile was written a ways back.
+You'll still get the basic idea, but some things might be a bit out-of-date.

 Always looking for some reading, prefer nonfiction, especially well-written books for laypeople that give overviews of the latest advances/theories in a particular field of study or research, whether a science or archaeology/history, or...? (i.e. Chaos by Gleick, Blind Watchmaker by Dawkins).
 Doesn't have to be from 2015, anything in the past decade or so that is still relevant.
 Some notable reads: Guns Germs and Steel (excellent) and The Black Swan (some unique insights, but an awful narcissistic writer)]

 STFUandKissMe, for you Quickmatchers.